brandur/sorg/content/drafts/rust.md

 }
 ```

-This is a good idea, but it ends up littering your code with an endless amount
+This is a good idea, but ends up littering your code with an endless amount of
-of junk boilerplate.
-Besides making code hard to read and slow to write, it
+junk boilerplate.
+Besides making code hard to read and slow to write, it also
-also makes bugs more likely.
-For example, I've reversed comparisons by accident
+makes bugs more likely.
+For example, I've reversed comparisons by accident a
-a few times (i.e. `==` instead of `!=`):
+few times by including `==` instead of `!=`:

 ``` go
 res, err := getAPIResults()